About The Duke of Cambridge

 Like many students, The Duke of Cambridge chose to have a gap year before beginning his university course in order to travel and gain a variety of new experiences.

-He undertook a number of new activities during the year, including preparing for survival exercises with the Welsh Guards in Belize, working as a volunteer with Raleigh International in Chile, working on a dairy farm in the UK and visiting countries in Africa.
+He undertook a number of new activities during the year, including 'preparation for survival' exercises with the Welsh Guards in Belize, working as a volunteer with Raleigh International in Chile, working on a dairy farm in the UK and visiting countries in Africa.

 In September 2001 The Duke of Cambridge began a four-year Master of Arts degree course in History of Art at St. Andrews University in Scotland.
 After two years, The Duke decided to major in Geography rather than History of Art.
 For his final dissertation, His Royal Highness chose to study the coral reefs of Rodrigues in the Indian Ocean.
 He also went on a field trip to Norway to see the Jostedalen ice cap - the largest in mainland Europe.